BonJohnMayores/pre-final-exam-mayores/README.md

 # Pre-Final-Exam-Mayores

-React + Bootstrap Product Management App (with Light/Dark Mode Toggle and Cart)
+The Product Management App is a simple React-based application designed to help users manage a list of products.

 ## Setup